About Jokes Review

 Peter Clarke is a writer based in Oakland, California.
+He's the author of the comic novel "Politicians Are Superheroes" (Pski's Porch Publishing, 2018).
 His short fiction has appeared in over 50 publications, including 3AM Magazine, Curbside Splendor, and Hobart.
 He serves as an assistant editor for Fifth Wednesday Journal and curates screenplaylists.com.
 He holds a BA in psychology from Western Washington University and a law degree from the University of the Pacific, McGeorge School of Law.
 See: petermclarke.com.

 Nonfiction and Poetry Editor: Matt Kramer

 Matt Kramer is a full-time reporter for the Roseville Press-Tribune and regularly writes features for the Folsom Lake Entertainer based just outside of Sacramento, California.
 He is a regular contributor to City Scout Magazine in Sacramento and a freelance writer.
 Matt maintains an uneasy truce with reality and has managed to amass a small collection of typewriters, vinyl, and beat literature.
 He enjoys the outdoors, live music, and cultivates an unhealthy interest in the occult.

 Fiction and Art Editor: Mark Dwyer